chaos-polymtl/lethe/doc/source/examples/unresolved-cfd-dem/liquid-solid-fluidized-bed/liquid-solid-fluidized-bed.rst

       set rolling friction wall        = 0.3
     end

-The amount of particles used for alginate particles is 107960.
+The number of particles used for alginate particles is 107960.

 Insertion Info
 ~~~~~~~~~~~~~~~~~~~